sporniket/workstation-cm/README.md

 See the [project issues](https://github.com/sporniket/workstation-cm/issues) page.

 The boot command sequence is timed after my setup : a Linux on SSD.
 Thus the timing are quite shorts.
-In the future, I plan to make these timing configurable to get an taylored script.
+In the future, I plan to make these timing configurable to get a taylored script.

 ## 5. Miscellanous